 NDVIt=K+NDVI_S(t)+NDVI_NSt

 K is the mean NDVI over the entire time series and is therefore a constant that represents the overall productivity of the environment.
-NDVI_S represents the seasonal part of the variation in NDVI and is obtained by calculating, for each day of the calendar year, the mean daily NDVI value over the 22 years of data.
+NDVI_S represents the seasonal part of the variation in NDVI and is obtained by calculating, for each day of the calendar year, the mean daily offset of NDVI from its mean over the 22 years of data (i.e. the mean daily NDVI, minus K).
 NDVI_S captures the within-year variation of NDVI and is completely identical between years.
 Lastly, NDVI_NS captures the rest of the NDVI variation and is computed by removing to the overall NDVI its mean K and its seasonal component NDVI_S.
 NDVI_NS can be seen as the noise, where a positive value indicates that the NDVI is higher than expected for a given calendar day, i.e. for the season.
-In other words, NDVI_NS captures the unpredictable between-year variation in NDVI.
+In other words, NDVI_NS essentially captures the non-seasonal variation in NDVI, later used as a proxy for environmental unpredictability.
+It should be noted that NDVI_NS also encompasses the noise due to measurement errors, that cannot be disentangled from the biological noise but that is likely negligible compared to non-seasonal environmental variation.
+In addition, unpredictability is a multidimensional entity that cannot be restricted to the NDVI_NS component alone: for example, one additional dimension is the unpredictability in the timing of the food peak.
+In other words, this decomposition describes the changes in NDVI magnitude for the same calendar date, but does not directly capture the changes in timing of the NDVI time series.

 We then artificially modified these different components of the NDVI time series by introducing three parameters, s, p and u.
 This allowed us to modulate the contribution of each component of NDVI as follow: